RaiPeter/RaiPeter/README.md

 ### Hi there 👋

 I am full stack developer and I love building applications that help in solve a problem.
-If you have a project you want to collaborate, do drop me a mailm I'd be glad tojoin.
+If you have a project you want to collaborate, do drop me a mail I'd be glad to join.

 - 📫 How to reach me: rai.peter@gmail.com
 -